 Attach a detailed and realistic timetable showing when each work task will be completed (e.g., planning; obtaining financial commitments; design; environmental review; bidding; loan closing; key milestones in construction; marketing; final inspection; occupancy; etc.)

+For AHTF projects:

+Projects will be evaluated and scored based on the timetable included in the application and the performance agreement will outline the agreed upon dates for use of funds and project completion.

 CDBG funded projects For CDBG-funded projects:

 For large-scale projects receiving funding for infrastructure/site improvements, your timetable should reflect an expectation of completing construction by December 2017.